Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Adaptive Combining Analysis

-Also, the G-PFZF scheme suppresses the interference among the UEs whose pilot lies in $\mathcal{S}_m$ by sacrificing the $L_{\mathcal{S}_m}$ degree of freedom from the total $A$ degrees to boost the desired signal.
+Also, the G-PFZF scheme suppresses the interference among the UEs whose pilot lies in $\mathcal{S}_m$ by sacrificing $L_{\mathcal{S}_m}$ degrees of freedom from total $A$ degrees to boost the desired signal.
 Therefore, for any UE $t$ such that $i_t \in \mathcal{S}_m$

 Similarly, for any UE $t$ such that $i_t \in \mathcal{W}_m$